David Foley

 David John Foley (born 12 May 1987) is an English footballer.
 He played in the Football League for Hartlepool United and in the North American Soccer League for the Puerto Rico Islanders and the Fort Lauderdale Strikers.

-Known for being captain of The Westoe F.C.

 Career

 England

 Foley was trained as a scholar in Hartlepool United's youth academy.
 As a scholar, he represented the first team on several occasions and became Hartlepool's youngest ever player when he came on as a substitute against Port Vale at the age of 16.
 Foley also played a key role in Hartlepool's Under 19s Dallas Cup winning team in 2004.
 During his time at the club Foley failed to score a league goal.
 However, he was more successful in cup competitions, scoring seven goals, most notably against Premier League side Stoke City which earned Hartlepool a famous 2–0 victory in 2009.

 When his first-team appearances started to become limited Foley joined Conference National side Barrow on a month's loan in August 2009, he played three times but failed to score.